huggingface/huggingface_hub/docs/source/en/guides/cli.md

 /home/wauplin/.cache/huggingface/hub/models--gpt2/snapshots/11c5a3d5811f50298f278a704980280950aedb10
 ```

 The other approach is to provide patterns to filter which files you want to download using `--include` and `--exclude`.
-For example if you want to download all safetensors files from [stabilityai/stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0), except the files in FP16 precision, you can do it like this:
+For example, if you want to download all safetensors files from [stabilityai/stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0), except the files in FP16 precision:

 ```bash
 >>> huggingface-cli download stabilityai/stable-diffusion-xl-base-1.0 --include "*.safetensors" --exclude "*.fp16.*"*